Efesencan/BU-Cloud-Computing/README.md

 * Support for graphics card hot swap.

+* Full support for vGPU assignment and GPU PCI device assignment

 ## 4. Solution Concept

-A high-level outline of the solution…
+Global Architectural Structure:

-* User interface written by ReactJS framework to  display relevant information.
+* User interface written by ReactJS framework to  display relevant information

+* Use Shell Script, Linux commands, Python,  or OpenCL to fetch the current computing machine’s hardware information and reallocate the cores for different computation plans

-* API written in Python to pass environment parameters to back end and post-execution information back to the front end
+* Pass post-execution information from backend to the frontend

+Design Implication and Discussion:

+* ReactJS enables Cross Platform Development.
+This could make the frontend more volatile and usable across different platforms;

+* ReactJS is also the frontend development environment of the ChRIS project.
+This makes our front end more integratable to the main dashboard;

+* Python and PyFlask is also intensively used in the ChRIS project backend.
+By using the same PyFlask library, it is easier to maintain code.

+* Shell Script is a powerful tool in the Linux environment.
+Hardware information and processing allocations could be done by correctly using shell script.

 ## 5. Acceptance criteria

 Minimum acceptance criteria is having an interface showing the details of the compute environment Stretch goals are:

-* User should be able to select the computing environment from multiple “preset” of computing environment
+* Having an interface showing the details of the environment

-* For a collection of plugins in a graph, and for a given cost function (i.e: “fastest”, “cheapest”), assigning each plugin to the compute environment that satisfies the requirements for that plugin

-* Having a backend API for adjusting/customizing these computing environments.
+* Access the plugins of environment specs from the backend via the REST API in an efficient way

 ## 6. Release Planning